 It is reasonable to say that the central tenet of the change agents’ mandate is to ensure the organisation successfully moves through the business improvement journey with the least amount of disruption to the operations as possible.
 Or in other words, the mandate is to reduce the depth and width of the change curve.

-Typically change manager will administer a periodic stakeholder engagement survey to predict and evaluate how successfully the business is transitioning across the change curve.
-Key to achieving success is that the business acknowledges and accepts its accountability for the quality of the deliverables arising from the change program and for ensuring the benefits are realised and sustainable.
+Typically the change manager will administer a periodic stakeholder engagement survey to predict and evaluate how successfully the business is transitioning across the change curve.
+Key to achieving success is that the business acknowledges and accepts its accountability for the quality of the deliverable arising from the change program and for ensuring the benefits are released and sustainable.